jayway/cljwordgraph/INTRODUCTION.md

     user=> (print-point [3 4])
     "x is 3, y is 4"

-Using destructuring, you can do the split right at the time of binding, by simply mirroring the expression with a similar structure containing symbols.
+Using destructuring, you can split right at the time of binding, by mirroring the expression with a similar structure containing symbols.
 A vector with pairs can be destructured using `[[x y]]` instead of just `[p]` as argument list:

     user=> (defn print-point [[x y]]
              (str "x is " x ", y is " y))